Most companies understand the importance of customer satisfaction. It’s a key issue for ensuring sustainability and growth.

 4 - Measuring customer satisfaction enables enhancement of the customer experience

 Dissatisfaction may have different causes: the quality of the product or service, a flawed customer relationship…

 By measuring satisfaction and its different elements, a complete panorama of the principal areas for improvement will be revealed.
 This will enable the company to improve its offer and propose a product that better satisfies its consumers.
 Measuring satisfaction will also provide ideas for improving customer relationship efficiency.

 Finally, regularly measuring customer satisfaction also serves to evaluate the impact of a company’s efforts to improve customer satisfaction customer relationships.
 If satisfaction increases, it’s clear the company is moving in the right direction.

 The importance accorded to customer satisfaction translates into the implementation of strategies for improvement.
 But for them to work, these strategies must be focussed on measurable objectives – thus on performance indicators.
 Let’s see which key indicators play a role in customer satisfaction.

 Customer satisfaction measurement indicators

-To efficiently measure the satisfaction of customers, the different aspects of satisfaction must be taken into account.
+To efficiently measure the satisfaction of customers, the different aspects of satisfaction must be taken into account via a customer satisfaction survey.
 Consequently, customer satisfaction metrics will be based on several complementary KPIs.